RLN25/Billing-System/README.md

 - **Loyalty Program**: The project plans to include a loyalty program, rewarding loyal customers with points based on their total bill amount, encouraging repeat business.

-## Current Status

-As of now, the project is a work in progress.
-The code is being actively developed, and additional features and improvements are planned.
-Here's the current state of the project:

-- The project provides a foundation for creating bills, handling itemized lists, and basic discount calculations.

-- User interfaces and advanced features are still under development.

-- We encourage contributions and suggestions to help enhance the project and make it a more robust billing solution.

 ## Screenshots